 It is not one of lifes greatest mysteries, wars are fought, won or lost, businesses will fail and relationships will breakdown, not just in the past , it will happen today and beyond.
 However so much angst and grief could easily be avoided if the communication channels were opened up.
 Granted some people realize after a while that their intentions were good early in the piece though they have out grown their spouse.
 When couples first meet there is something clearly that appealed to them from the outset, be it lust or loneliness, though more often there is a common bond.
 This bond over time breakdowns then complacency steps in.

-More often than not the cause of most divorce is a result of individuals not communicating effectively.
+More often than not the cause of most divorces is a result of individuals not communicating effectively.
 When we literally share our feelings with our husband or wife and truthfully I repeat truthfully tell them how we feel and why, understanding will start to develop.
 Sure the truth is not always pleasant, and as the saying goes the truth hurts rings louder than any other moment.
-If you are the recipient of this truth stop and listen, an argumentative person will retaliate, though STOP and allow the possibility you are wrong.
+If you are the recipient of this truth stop and listen, an argumentive person will retaliate, though STOP and allow the possibility you are wrong.
 Also allow your spouse to have an opinion; you may not like it though they are entitled to it.

-In advanced negotiation skills one is taught to listen and not talk, and how many times have you heard someone say I simply let them get it out of their system then they felt better, this is no different.
+In advanced negotiation skills one is taught to listen and not talk, and how many times have you heard someone say I simply let them get it out of their system then they felt better, this is no difference.
 There are other statements about laziness or lack of co-operation in the relationship; again it comes back to communication.
 We can all be guilty of complacency at some time or another though if it is repeated then it has become a trait or a pattern.
 Did we let that happen over time, it can be resolved by opening up yet again?

 Now if all this sounds too good to be true then early intervention may come in the form of a marriage counsellor, whom remains impartial and can stimulate and encourage open communication before it is too late.
 A common scenario for example among males is the tendency to shut down the communication lines to avoid confrontation.
 Yet how many people truly open up and share their deepest feelings.

 An example might be as simple as the spouse arriving home late having not called to advise their partner, only to find utter abuse upon arrival home.
-Why do we do this, put simply it is fear, as humans we naturally assume the worse and think they could have had an accident.
+Why we do this, put simply it is fear, as humans we naturally assume the worse and think they could have had an accident.
 The truth lay in if they died or were seriously hurt how would I handle the loss of companionship, financial support etc you finish the story.
 Yet if we were to open up and say I feared you may have been hurt, I was scared and did not know where you were, I do not want to lose you.
 Now do you agree that sounds better than a verbal tirade?

 So in summary, stop and listen, allow the possibility you may be wrong, say how you feel truthfully, admit you are scared, and for goodness sake create an understanding for one another that allows the communication channels to remain open.
 If all else fails seek counsel in a professional that has the techniques to assist you, to bring back the attraction and love you shared when you first met.
+Positive Life Counselling offers couples a safe environment to open up, and acquire the skills to get their relationship back on track.
+Visit their web site on www.positivelifecounselling.com.au to arrange an appointment.